markus-ebke/python-billiards/Notes.md

 https://packaging.python.org/guides/making-a-pypi-friendly-readme#validating-restructuredtext-markup

 ## More control of plot
-- Animate: draw path taken by balls
+- Animate: draw path taken by balls? (pictures will get messy quickly)
 - Improve CircleCollection.datalim (somehow rendering and get_path_collection_extents don't do the same thing with transform, transData and transOffset)

 ## More versatile visualize.interact